 Alphabet Story Stones

-There are so many ways to use these alphabet story stones with young children.
-From sorting to beginning sounds and more, your kids will love learning with these painted rocks.
+There are endless possibilities when it comes to using these homemade story stones with young children.
+From sorting and identifying beginning sounds to exploring various language concepts and beyond, your kids will absolutely love the immersive learning experience that these beautifully painted rocks provide.

 Alphabet Story Stones

-While I call these story stones, they really can be used in so many ways.
-Kids can use them to tell stories, practice beginning sounds and ABC order, sorting practice, and more.
+While I call these story stones, they really can be used in a myriad of creative ways.
+Kids can utilize them to engage in imaginative storytelling, practice identifying beginning sounds and alphabetical order, enhance their sorting skills, and so much more.

 What You’ll Need

-You can find river rocks in nature, or you can purchase them.
-I got these rocks at the hardware store.
+You can find many types of stone in nature, or you can purchase some flat stones at your local craft store.
+I got the rocks pictured here at the hardware store.

 If you use dark rocks, like the ones pictured, you’ll want a white pencil to draw the images.
-If you use light rocks, you can use a regular pencil.
+If you use light rocks, you can use a regular pencil or a thin permanent marker.

 To paint your rocks, you can use paint pens or acrylic paint and a thin paint brush.
 It’s totally up to you.